rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 In order to avoid such conflicts, any instruction to close `s0` must be ignored because `s1` is by structural relationship a subsection of `s0`.
-Under these kind of circumstances, `n1` can therefore not be allowed to close `s0`.
+Under these kind of circumstances, `n1` can not be allowed to close `s0`.

 Note that these structural dependencies can not be undefined.
-Because of that, structural relationships override any modification.
+Because of that, structural relationships override any modified definition.
 That is, those dependencies always have precedence over any close modifier.

 Note that these considerations are independent of where (inside of a node tree) such a subtree can be found.
 Such a subtree will always result in the afore